About The Author – http://ruthturner.wordpress.com

 Dogs (Canis familiaris)

 8 million dogs are owned in the UK, making them the second most popular pet.
 No other mammal experiences such a close association with humans.
 Dogs have been domesticated for 12,000 years and shaped sufficiently to produce the 209 pedigree breeds of dogs recognised by the UK Kennel Club.
 The dog family, Canidae, consists of 38 carnivore species including wolves, foxes, coyotes, jackals and the domestic dog.
-The dogs ancestors are wolves and even in present day there are many wolf similar behaviours that dogs express.
-Therefore to understand the domestic dog you must appreciate their natural behaviours and links between human behaviour and inappropriate animal responses.
+The dogs ancestors are wolves and even in present day there are many wolf similar behaviors that dogs express.
+Therefore to understand the domestic dog you must appreciate their natural behaviors and links between human behavior and inappropriate animal responses.
 We find the (canine tested) dog beds from householdpets.co.uk to be the best choices.

 Dog behaviour, like any other animal or human behaviour is simple “what they do”.
 As you learn more, you begin to realize that any movement, noise, whatever a dog does its behaviour.
 And to understand dog behaviour you must ask “why is the dog doing that?”

 Dogs have been shaped for their appearance and behaviour and most breeds show particular behaviours which are unique to that breed.
 These behaviours, when understood, provide interesting characteristics to the dog and make them adapt for specific tasks without problems.